Looking For A

 The conventional credit card industry has needed to be disrupted for quite some time now.
 For years, credit card providers have mailed millions of offers to U.S. consumers who didn’t ask for them.
 Often, these include plastic sample cards that can’t even be recycled.

 Green credit cards seek to correct all of this waste.
-The cards are biodegradable and only shipped to you after you’ve confirmed that you want one.
-Additionally, with eco-friendly financial institutions, you never have to worry about getting extra mail sent to your home only for you to end up throwing it away instantly.
+Many cards are biodegradable and only shipped to you after you’ve confirmed that you want one.
+Additionally, with eco-friendly financial institutions, you generally don’t have to worry about getting extra mail sent to your home only for you to end up throwing it away instantly.

 Everything about green credit cards is designed to limit your environmental impact as much as possible.
 This represents a profound shift from the style of business employed by traditional credit card companies.